-GB's Muir reclaims European 1500m title in style
+GB's Muir retains European 1500m title in style

 "I actually ran that very poorly," he told BBC Sport.

-"I thought with 300m to go I had screwed it up because I was in such a bad position, but the confidence I can take from it is I must be fit enough to come back from that position which was not where I wanted to be at the bell."
+"I thought with 300m to go I had screwed it up because I was in such a bad position, but the confidence I can take from it is I must be fit enough to come back from that position, which was not where I wanted to be at the bell."

 Team-mate Ben Pattison will join him in Sunday's final, but Daniel Rowden failed to qualify after being run out of a sprint finish in a slower first semi-final.